cello-proj/cello/examples/README.md

 # Examples

-This directory contains exampels of application being defined as code in different frameworks.
+This directory contains examples of an application being defined as code in different frameworks.
 These can be used as starter repos for your Argo CloudOps deployments.